m90/frederikring.com/content/pages/index.md

 ### Why work with me?

-I believe great software is simple and built with care.
+Great software is simple and built with care.
 That might mean deploying an off-the-shelf solution, crafting something custom to your needs, or simply being honest about what won’t work.
-My goal is to provide you with software that is just as unique as yourself.
+My goal is to provide you with **software that is as unique as yourself**.

 As part of [offen.software](https://www.offen.software) I also regularly publish and maintain [Open Source software](https://github.com/offen), for example [docker-volume-backup](https://github.com/offen/docker-volume-backup) or write about topics like [software versioning](https://www.offen.dev/blog/untold-roads-versioning-early-stage-software/) or [technical aspects of data privacy](https://www.offen.dev/blog/privacy-cookies/).